Italian Mortgage Advisor

 for Expats — Milan

-I help English and French-speaking expats navigate the Italian mortgage process — from first question to notaio signature.
+An American in Milan, I help English, French and Italian-speaking expats and Italians living abroad navigate the Italian mortgage process — from first question to notaio signature.

 The most common misconception